marcellogalhardo/marcellogalhardo.dev/content/posts/no-mocks-allowed.md

 1. Retrieve the names of employees whose birthday is today.
 2. Obtain the current day.

 Kotlin's support for  [high-order function](https://kotlinlang.org/docs/lambdas.html) allows us to treat any [function as an interface](https://fsharpforfunandprofit.com/posts/convenience-functions-as-interfaces/).
-This concept enables us to achieve loose coupling.
+This concept enables us to achieve loose coupling[^4].

 Here's an improved version of `BirthdayViewModel` leveraging a function as an interface: